Thrush: start your consultation

 The causes of thrush in men can also be similar to that in women, although it is more likely to be linked to conditions such as diabetes, HIV, chemotherapy and personal hygiene.

 It is entirely possible that you could have thrush and not be aware of it, as the infection can be asymptomatic.
 In this case, the only way to know for sure is to receive a cervical smear test, and for men, usually a swab of the penis or crotch region.
-The main symptoms commonly associated with thrush include:

 The most common thrush symptoms are itching and general irritation around the genital region although some people don't experience any unusual discharge at all.